How to Make Homemade Instant Oatmeal

 - Cover bowl and let rest for 5 minutes.

-- Stir and serve with your favorite toppings.
+- Stir and serve with your favourite toppings.

 Notes